 However there is another way to fix the problem through a technique called "bar juggling".
 Recently Damien LeRoy and Evan Netsch, two amazing team riders and some of the nicest guys you will ever meet, posted a tutorial video on how to bar juggle.
 There are lots of similar videos but I like the way they covered this topic.
 Have a look and see for your self.

 One point I want to make is when you notice your lines being tangled it is often when someone is holding it ready to give you a launch.
-If you decide to bar juggle the process might take a while and if the person holding your kite is waiting to kite themselves it may not be the best etiquette in the world to see them standing there while you figure things out.
+If you decide to bar juggle the process might take a while and if the person holding your kite is waiting to kite themselves it may not be the best etiquette in the world to have them standing there while you figure things out.
 That is why you should have practiced this technique before hand.
-If you find it is taking you more than a few minutes then the right thing to do is to signal to land the kite and then re-walk the lines.
+If you find it is taking you more than a few minutes to get it then the right thing to do is to signal to land the kite and then re-walk the lines.

 Thanks for reading, I am Ivano Stellato, a PASA certified kiteboarding instructor and founder of www.MysticPointWaterSports.com, wishing you happy and safe kiting.

 Video Credit: Damien LeRoy